Moon: Future

-In 5 billion years the Moon will have wandered 40% further away from Earth than it is now.
-However at a similar time the Sun will have become a red giant.
-Assuming the Sun envelopes the Earth-Moon system, the consequent drag from the Sun's atmosphere may cause the orbital distance between the Earth and the Moon to decay to the point where the Moon comes within the Earth's Roche limit, leading it to disintegrate.
+In five billion years the Moon will have wandered 40% further away from Earth than it is now.
+However, about two to three billion years after that, the Sun will have become a red giant.
+Assuming the Sun envelops the Earth–Moon system, the consequent drag from the Sun's atmosphere may cause the orbital distance between the Earth and the Moon to decay to the point where the Moon comes within the Earth's Roche limit, leading it to disintegrate.